About Tony Bradley& Krav Maga

 Krav Maga Self Defence UK (formerly KMNW) was established in December 2002 by Tony Bradley.
 Initially trained and certified by the Israeli Krav Maga Federation (IKMF) and the International School of Krav Maga, he has trained with other leading representatives from the Krav Maga Association of America (KMAA) and the Israeli Krav Maga Association (IKMA).
 Since qualifying as a Krav Maga Instructor in 2002 Tony has continued to train, learn and teach Krav Maga along with other Israeli systems such as Kapap in both Israel and the UK.

-A lot of Krav Maga instructors wont invite you to watch them train but here's Tony talking the talk, at least in training anyway.
+A lot of Krav Maga or even Martial Arts instructors wont invite you to watch them train, they show plenty of videos where they talk a lot but training is something different.

 Krav Maga Fakers and Illusionists

 For some time now Krav Maga has become a buzz word in the self-defence community.
 Instructors and clubs recognise that the name alone attracts students looking for an effective and easy to learn self-defence system and as such, particularly over the last year the British this and the Organisation of that along with the Association of all being have formed in an attempt to officialize their clubs and to give credence to their systems.
 In the world of martial arts and self-defence there is a great deal of illusion and fakery.